-The Grant Road Historic District consists of a two-block remnant of a major east-west connector road that historically led from Tenleytown (formerly Tenallytown), on the important Frederick Road (Wisconsin A venue), east to the rural Broad Branch Road and to the small farmsteads in the larger Rock Creek area.
-The two-block historic district includes the road itself--an intact stretch of country lane that preceded and survived the platting of this section of northwest Washington—as well as 13 contributing resources, all dating to between the mid-19th century and 1909.
+The Grant Road Historic District consists of a two-block remnant of a major east-west connector road that historically led from Tenleytown (formerly Tenallytown), on the important Frederick Road (Wisconsin Avenue), east to the rural Broad Branch Road and to the small farmsteads in the larger Rock Creek area.
+The two-block historic district includes the road itself—an intact stretch of country lane that preceded and survived the platting of this section of northwest Washington—as well as 13 contributing resources, all dating to between the mid-19th century and 1909.

 Tenleytown and Grant Road enjoyed this quiet village existence for several decades.
-However, during the mid 20th century, as Washington expanded its residential neighborhoods to accommodate a tremendous increase in the city's population, the small village of Tenleytown became absorbed into the larger and burgeoning northwest quadrant of Washington.
+However, during the mid-20th century, as Washington expanded its residential neighborhoods to accommodate a tremendous increase in the city's population, the small village of Tenleytown became absorbed into the larger and burgeoning northwest quadrant of Washington.
 Despite the laying of roads and wholesale elimination of 19th-century buildings in Tenleytown (particularly in the residential "Reno" subdivision) during this period, this segment of Grant Road, though not unscathed, survived.
-As such, Grant Road, including its narrow and meandering path and the rural vernacular buildings along it, provides a visible reminder of the rural origins of this part of northwest Washington and a clear and palpable expression of a by gone era.
+As such, Grant Road, including its narrow and meandering path and the rural vernacular buildings along it, provides a visible reminder of the rural origins of this part of northwest Washington and a clear and palpable expression of a bygone era.

-Buildings date from 1860 to 1931.
+The buildings of the Grant Road Historic District date from 1860 to 1931.

-Designated February 28, 2002 (effective April 21, 2002)
+DC Inventory: February 28, 2002 (effective April 21, 2002)

-National Register listing March 3, 2004
+National Register: March 3, 2004